-To help relax the muscles and tendons of the lower abdomen, increase circulation, reduce inflammation and relax cramping and spasms, apply a hot pack on low abdomen after the retrieval leading up to the transfer.
+To help relax the muscles and tendons of the lower abdomen, increase circulation, reduce inflammation and relax cramping and spasms, Apply heat pad on your lower tummy every night for 30 mins after egg collection (if it is FET cycle, please start one 5-7 days before your transfer), especially the night before transfer.
 “Do not use the hot pack after the transfer.”
-Most fertility doctors advise against applying heat to the low abdomen after they’ve transferred the embryo(s).
+Most fertility doctors advise against applying any heat to the low abdomen after they’ve transferred the embryo(s).

 Staying hydrated is extremely important to avoid uterine spasms.
 Drink plenty of water.
 To get electrolytes, drink coconut water, electrolyte-infused water, add lemon juice and pinch of sea salt to your water, or add electrolyte packets that can be purchased at health food stores.

 We don’t recommend the products with sugar and food dye.

 Acupuncture can be used throughout the duration of your IVF/ICSI cycle to improve your ovarian function and egg quality for egg collection, as well as help embryo development and implantation after transfer.